- May 18 - September 19

 - Cash and Cheque accepted.
 Credit card accepted for booking through online reservation system.

 - 49.57210 -104.91685

 Ogema Regional Park is a quiet, family orientated park that is pet friendly.
 The Park is a short walk from Ogema's Main Street.
 Many of the sites are perfect for group camping.
+New heated beach entry swimming pool built in 2021-2022.
 The park has a covered BBQ area for rent and is located beside the Recreation Complex which can be rented for indoor activities or during inclement weather.
-New 100 feet x 100 feet Community Hall attached to the Rec Complex available for rent for larger indoor gatherings.
-Heated swimming pools are open during the summer months directly adjacent to the campground.
+100 feet x 100 feet Community Hall attached to the Rec Complex built in 2013 is available for rent for larger indoor gatherings.
 Ball diamonds and a playground are also located nearby.

 Ogema is located 115 km South of Regina and 80 km West of Weyburn on Hwy 13.